-Interventions can be effective when approached correctly.
-It’s a good idea to work with a doctor, counselor, or therapist who specializes in or has experience with interventions to help you prepare for or even facilitate the conversation.
+Interventions are actually extremely effective when approached correctly.
+It may be a very good idea to work with a doctor, counselor, or therapist who specializes in interventions to help you prepare for, and even facilitate the conversation.
 You can learn more in our Intervention Handbook.

 Understanding Your Role

 It can be easy to get emotionally swept up in the chaos of your loved one’s addiction.
 But you must remember to take care of yourself as well.

 As you help your friend or family member through the stages of alcohol recovery, it’s important to remember one thing: You cannot save them.
 That is not your job.
 You can encourage them and give them some tough love.
 But in the end, they must take responsibility for their own decisions.

 Don’t feel guilty

 No matter what led them into addiction, it’s not your fault.
 They made their own choices.
 You are not responsible for their behavior.

 One of the best things you can do is learn about alcoholism.
 And since you’re reading this, good job—you’re already headed in the right direction.
 Read all you can about alcoholism and share articles like this one with friends and family members.
 You may also want to consider attending open meetings of Al-Anon Family Groups.
 These meetings serve as support networks for family and friends who are dealing with a loved one’s alcoholism.

 Take Care of Yourself

 Finally, recognize that you don’t always have to be in the trenches with them, it’s okay to distance yourself when necessary and offer support from a distance.
 Roughly one in five Americans have lived with an alcoholic relative, and it can be a confusing and intensely stressful time.
 Addiction is often considered a family disease because of the direct damage it can have on the family structure.